ValentinMinder/Teaching-HEIGVD-RES-2015-Labo-06-Copy/report.md

 # <a name="Struct"></a> DIT Structure
 [![](images/RES_6_DIT.png)](images/RES_6_DIT.png)

+Our DIT uses the "dc=contacts,dc=heigvd,ch=ch" base.

+This base then contains two organisational units: People, which stores the entries of all the people in the directory, and Departments, which stores groups of people in a specific department.
+This is done with a flat structure, with the department name stored in the entries in People, and the entries in Departments being dynamic groups that look for said department name.

 # <a name="Map"></a> Mapping the CSV to DIT
 [![](images/RES_6_CSV.png)](images/RES_6_CSV.png)

+One line in the CSV file corresponds to one entry in the directory.
+The image above illustrates which fields of the CSV correspond to which field in the LDIF entry.
+They are all copied as-is, other than the `MALE/FEMALE` field, which is stored under `title`.

+We use `departmentNumber` despite our departments being represented by letters because the field accepts all alphanumeric characters.

 # <a name="Import"></a> Importing data